akeneo/pim-docs/contributing/contributing.rst

 Contribute to Akeneo PIM
 ========================

-We gladly welcome contributions on Akeneo PIM !
+We gladly welcome contributions on Akeneo PIM!

 You can get involved by: